 The permanent displays

-There are various permanent installations and displays, but the main ones are:
+The museum hosts various permanent installations and displays, but the central ones are:

 The ground and second floors of the main museum deal with the history of the Jewish community in Vienna.

-The first half tackles the rebuilding of this community after WWII.
-The second with the time before, particularly the role played by Jews in Viennese life and the three great periods of often violent and deadly expulsion in 1421, 1670 and the time of the Nazis.
+One half tackles the rebuilding of this community after WWII.
+The other addresses the time before WWII, particularly the role played by Jews in Viennese life and the three periods of often violent and deadly expulsion (in 1421, 1670, and under the Nazis).

-The museum itself seems to walk a pragmatic line between expressing justified outrage and recognising the delicacy required when working within a society that is, perhaps, unwilling to face the whole truth.
+The presentations seem to walk a pragmatic line between expressing justified outrage and recognising the delicacy required when dealing with certain themes.

-The photos, documents and day-to-day items do not make easy viewing.
+The photos, documents and day-to-day items sometimes make for difficult viewing.
 But not in the sense you might imagine.
 The “horror” of oppression, racism, and, at times, genocide is never graphical but implied.

-And then, among the negativity, there is the expression of Jewish community and achievement, the optimism of family and community life…indeed, the normality of family and community life, even in challenging circumstances.
+And then, among the negativity, you find the expression of Jewish community and achievement, the optimism of family and community life…indeed, the normality of family and community life, even in challenging circumstances.

-The Judenplatz site takes you underground to the remains of the synagogue burnt down in the 1421 destruction of the Jewish community in Vienna.
-It’s actually under the Holocaust memorial pictured below.
+As well as housing a special exhibition, the Judenplatz site takes you underground to the remains of the synagogue burnt down in the 1421 destruction of the Jewish community in Vienna.

-There’sa nice shop and a small café at the Dorotheergasse site.
-The former sells a better-class of souvenir as well as books, exhibition catalogues, crockery and clothing
+- The Dorotheergasse site includes a nice shop and a small café.
+The former sells a better-class of souvenir, as well as books, exhibition catalogues, crockery and clothing